How to Increase Your Emotional Energy and Get out of Survival Mode

 Meaning and integrity

 The third source is perhaps the least obvious, but neurologically it is just as real.
 Acting in alignment with your values — doing work you find meaningful, engaging in projects you are genuinely interested about, behaving in ways you can respect yourself for — contributes directly to your sense of internal coherence.
-And that coherence is itself a form of energy.
+And that coherence is itself a form of energy saving.

 When what you do matches what you believe matters, there is no internal friction to manage.
 When it does not, there is — even when it is subtle, even when you have learned to ignore it.
 That friction has a cost, paid quietly and continuously from your reserves.